 If you want something that you can use outdoors and bring everywhere, then the 9-inch x 12 inch is probably the one for you.
 And if you’re looking for canvas alternatives or if you’re working on a larger project, then the 12″ x6″ might be the best size for you.

 But even though the oil comes through the barrier, it won’t ruin your work with halo and bleeding.
-The paper does absorb water, binder, oil and solvents, but it does slowly and evenly, so you have tons of time to work with the paper’s surface.
+The paper does absorb water, binder, oil, and solvents, but it does slowly and evenly, so you have tons of time to work with the paper’s surface.
 Once you’re done, only the pigment and paint will remain on the surface.
+The paper has a rough texture and that helps with blending and mixing colors.

 Pros and Cons